- ZOOL505 - Wildlife Administration and Management Constituencies

 - ZOOL556 - Phylogenetics

-(Same as ANTH 556, MBMB 556, and PLB 556) An advanced introduction to modern methods of phylogenetic inference, emphasizing both theoretical background concepts and numerical approaches to data analysis.
+(Same as ANTH 556, MBBS 556, and PLB 556) An advanced introduction to modern methods of phylogenetic inference, emphasizing both theoretical background concepts and numerical approaches to data analysis.
 Topics include properties of morphological and molecular characters, models of character evolution, tree estimation procedures, and tree-based testing of evolutionary hypotheses.
 Special approval needed from the instructor.

 Credit Hours: 3